top of page

 Another example: Alchemy.

 This discipline is the precursor of chemistry, which makes it a perfect fit for retro-futuristic stories.
 However, it can only be considered scientific if anyone within the story can learn it.
 Not that everyone will.
 People are diverse and have unique interests that may not involve science.
-But if only a class of characters have the ability to do it, while others can never learn it no matter how much they study it, then it is magic.
+But if only a class of characters can do it, while others can never learn it no matter how much they study it, then it is magic.

 Soft sci-fi vs. hard sci-fi.